Skip to main content

 Overview

-Your user's microphone is likely to pick up undesirable audio including background noise (like traffic, music, voices, etc) and might also pick up echoes from their own speakers.
-This noise leads to a poor experience for other participants in a call.
-In voice AI apps, it can also interfere with turn detection or degrade the quality of transcriptions.
+User microphones can capture unwanted audio such as background noise (traffic, music) and even echoes from their own speakers.
+This degrades the experience for other participants in a call.
+In voice AI apps, it can also interfere with turn detection and reduce transcription quality.

 LiveKit SDKs support WebRTC noise and echo cancellation for conferencing apps via echoCancellation and noiseSuppression in any deployment.
 WebRTC cancellation runs in the client only, so it applies to conferencing.
 For agents and telephony (where there is no browser frontend), use the LiveKit Cloud models above.
 Adjust WebRTC settings with the AudioCaptureOptions type during connection.
 See WebRTC noise and echo cancellation in the Frontend section for more information.